 - Time to brew beer

-- Time to keep up with this site
+- Time to keep up with my website

 - Time to switch the laundry, be right back*

 How can money buy time?
 The main mechanism is by accelerating the time to an early retirement, which will free up an incredible amount of time.
-Once my stated monetary goals have been reached (50x expenses + 5x in DAF), I can be free of my day / night job if I so choose.
-I could also lower my sights and retire even sooner, but I’m pretty happy with the 5-year plan I’ve got at the moment.
+Once my stated monetary goals have been reached, I can be free of my day / night job if I so choose.

 How else can money = time?